pratiktri/server_init_harden/README.md

 So, if the original file name was *sshd_config* and the script was started at 25th January 2019 09:15:25, then the backup files name would be *sshd_config.25_01_2019-09_15_25_bak*

 ### Recovery
 Script *tries* to recover from an error if it can determine that an error has occured.
-What it does to recover depends on which step the error has occured.
+What it does to recover varies and it depends on which step the error has occured (read details of each step).

-**Step 9 (Alter /etc/ssh/sshd_config) is where most danger resides.
-If this step fails & script can not successfully recovery - then you'll most likely loose all access to your system**.
+**Step 10 (Alter /etc/ssh/sshd_config) is where most danger resides.
+If this step fails AND script can not successfully recovery - then you'll most likely loose all access to your system**.

 ## Screenshots
 ### Operation successful and credentials displayed on screen